Chart Color Schemes

 Health performance in Laidley is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Laidley faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups.
-Private health cover is extremely low at approximately 44% of Laidley's total population (~1,911 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is extremely low at approximately 44% of Laidley's total population (~1,903 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.

 The most prevalent medical conditions are arthritis and mental health issues, affecting 13.2% and 13.2% of residents respectively.
-Conversely, 51.5% of residents claim to have no medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age population health challenges include elevated chronic condition rates.
-Laidley has 29.9% of its residents aged 65 and over (1,284 people), higher than Greater Brisbane's 15.2%.
-Senior health outcomes present some challenges but align with national rankings for the general population.
+Conversely, 51.5% of residents report having no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+Laidley has a higher proportion of seniors aged 65 and over at 29.8% (1,275 people), compared to 15.1% in Greater Brisbane.
+While health outcomes among seniors are broadly in line with national rankings, they present some challenges.

 Frequently Asked Questions - Health